mujdricza/taskcoach_manager/README.md

 ## Versions

+- 20200824:
+  * quitting summary process with a log and without writing any output if there is no effort tracked
 - 20200719:
   * in the summary file, also a track timeline per day is produced
   * tasks without any category will be assigned to a category "missing" in the summary